microsoft/google-play-vsts-extension/docs/vsts-README.md

 This extension supports Visual Studio Team Services (VSTS) and Team Foundation Server (TFS) 2017 and later.

 In order to automate the release of app updates to the Google Play store, you need to have manually released at least one version through the [Google Play Developer Console](https://play.google.com/apps/publish/).
 Additionally, you need to create a service account that is authorized to manage your app(s) releases on your behalf and can be used to authenticate "headlessly" from your VSTS build/release definitions.
 If you haven't already done so, then perform the following steps to create a service account:
+> For a more in depth guide [click this link](https://docs.microsoft.com/en-us/appcenter/distribution/stores/googleplay).

 1. Login to the [Google Play Developer Console](https://play.google.com/apps/publish/) and select **Settings** in the left-hand navigation menu (the gear icon)